Jasper-Mui/me-check-links/README.md

 MCl command is used to quickly find bad links of HTTP status of 400 or 404.
 (Please do not rely on this tool as it is not robust enough to do so.
 Use it as an aid)

 <h2>How to use</h2>
-MCL - broken link finder of specific file<br/>
+MCL - a command to check links of a HTML page<br/>
       if no arguments are supplied, a help message will be displayed<br/>
 Options:<br/>
 -v or /v,  to get the version number and name of the tool<br/>